India: Communist-led state Kerala ends extreme poverty

 The party’s Congress was joined by President Lula, government officials, and leaders of mass organizations, showcasing what Santos calls “a sign of the respect and admiration earned by the party.”

-The PCdoB was able to mobilize 42,000 cadre across the country to participate in the Congress.
-Key tasks include preparing for future elections in 2026, strengthening the bond between the party and the working class and youth movements, and offering a new program for the defense of democracy, national development, and sovereignty.
+Key tasks of the 16th Congress included preparing for future elections in 2026, strengthening the bond between the party and the working class and youth movements, and offering a new program for the defense of democracy, national development, and sovereignty.

 Argentina: Communist Party celebrates ousting of narco-capitalist congressman